Come to Anghiari learn about the battle, but stay to enjoy its beauty

 A Small Town in Tuscany

-The medieval hilltop town of Anghiari, located in the province of Arezzo, was at the center of a famous battle when Florentine troops, supported by the Pope, fought against the Milanese army which had recently conquered San Sepolcro and wanted to expand the possessions of the Duke of Milan in Tuscany.
+The medieval hilltop town of Anghiari, located in the province of Arezzo, was at the center of a famous battle when Florentine troops, supported by the Pope, fought against the Milanese army which had recently conquered Sansepolcro and wanted to expand the possessions of the Duke of Milan in Tuscany.

 On the 29th of June 1440, the two armies led respectively by Michelotto Attendolo and Giampaolo Orsini and by the famous Niccolò Piccinino, faced each other in the valley under Anghiari (today still called the "the valley of the battle").
-The battle was decided at the end of the day with the victory of the Florentines army.
+The battle was decided at the end of the day with the victory of the Florentine army.

 The battle was short and not too violent, so much so that Niccolò Machiavelli wrote ironically that only one soldier died on that day and that was because he fell off his horse.